1978 Washington, D.C., mayoral election: Campaign

-Walter Washington had been the last appointed head of the city, serving as Mayor-Commissioner under President Lyndon Johnson, before being elected DC's first home rule mayor.
-By 1978, though he still had the support of the city's unions, Washington was largely seen as a caretaker mayor who served to transition the city from federal oversight to local independence.
-Washington had appointed white politicians to his high-level administration positions, alienating the black majority who felt that blacks should run the city, and his position as a Johnson appointee raised suspicions that he was too closely tied to the city's former federal custodians.
+By 1978, though he still had the support of the city's unions, Washington was largely seen as a caretaker mayor whose mayoralty had served a purpose of transition the city from federal oversight to local independence.
+In his term as mayor, Washington had appointed white politicians to his high-level administration positions, which had alienated the black majority of the city's population who felt that the black-majority city should be run by black officials.
+Additionally, Washington's history as a former presidential appointee raised suspicions that he was too closely tied to the city's former federal custodians.